Want to know what the Leeds theatre scene has to offer in this month? From family-friendly fun to unique productions, there’s something for everyone.

 Dance and opera fans have a quartet of incredible shows to look forward to in Leeds this month.

-Epilogues comes to Stanley and Audrey Burton Theatre on Thursday 2nd May 2019.
+Expressions 2019 comes to The Stanley & Audrey Burton Theatre on Wednesday 10th July and Thursday 11th July 2019.

 Treat the family to a day out at the theatre in Leeds this month, with a duo of must-see shows to choose from.